auth0/docs/articles/videos/get-started/05_02-authorize-get-validate-id-tokens.md

   To check that the JWT format is correct, your application should parse the ID Token to make sure it conforms to the established structure of a JWT.
 Your language specific SDK should have a method for validating the JWT.
 Make sure this method actually checks the `aud`, `iss`, `exp`, and `nonce` (where applicable) claims, and validates the signature.

-  You can decode well-formed JWTs at using the jwt.io debugger to view their claims.
+  You can decode well-formed JWTs at using the [jwt.io](https://jwt.io) debugger to view the claims.
 </details>

 <details>